interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 ```
 gem --version
 ```
 If you don't have them installed, you're going to want to use your ruby environment manager to do this installation, so that you point things a good version (not the one that Apple defaults to, if you're on a Mac).
 I (Bryan) had success with installing [rbenv](https://github.com/rbenv/rbenv) as a ruby environment manager so that I can select the ruby version to use.
-On a Mac, you can do this with Homebrew.
+On a Mac, you can do this with Homebrew by doing the following

 ```
 brew install rbenv